 - The second course in the program, Developing the Mind, and the third course, Deepening Wisdom, also consist of 16 units each (and 32 texts each), which, though designed to be taken slowly, are now fully accessible immediately upon registration.

 - The entire program is thus composed of 48 units (96 texts total) which can be investigated slowly over a year on a lunar schedule, or can be accessed at any pace and in any order.
 Each course involves a separate registration, or the entire program (all three courses) can be purchased together at a discount.

 When you register for the program from the Integrated Dharma Institute webpage, you create a login, consisting of a user name and a password.
 You can then enter and exit the course(s) at will, going to the webpage and using the log in.
 If you lose track of your password at any point, a new one can be arranged.
 There is no expiration date—you can retain access to the course materials indefinitely.
 You may also download and print all the material as .pdf files, and you can download and retain the .mp3 audio files.

-- The first 4-month segment is called Living with Integrity and covers the topics that fall under the traditional Buddhist label of sīla or moral integrity.
+- The first course is called Living with Integrity and covers the topics that fall under the traditional Buddhist label of sīla or moral integrity.

-- The second segment is called Developing the Mind and is a detailed exploration of samādhi or meditation.
+- The second course is called Developing the Mind and is a detailed exploration of samādhi or meditation.

-- The third segment is Deepening Wisdom and covers the area of paññā or wisdom.
+- The third course is Deepening Wisdom and covers the area of paññā or wisdom.